Summer Camps

 What is your lodging like?
 Campers stay in bunk style lodging.
 All of our cabins are air-conditioned and have showers and indoor plumbing.

 Can my child request to be with a friend who is also attending?
 Yes, this is common and we will grant requests when possible as long as both campers are in the same track and the request is mutual.
-Please make sure you noted your buddy’s name on the registration form.
+Buddies must also be close in age.
+Please make sure you both mutually note your buddy’s name on the registration form.
+Requests must be mutual.

 What are meals like?
 Our talented kitchen staff cook kid-friendly, nutritious meals for every meal.
 Meals are freshly prepared daily.
 We are happy to accommodate dietary restrictions with advanced notice.